60dimension/IELTS-Vocabularies/Vocabulary05.md

 Flying terrifies him.

-An overlay showing population can be placed on top of the map.
+An overlay showing the population can be placed on top of the map.

 The sponsored walk will raise money for AIDS care.